marsh-circle/civicrm-training-guide/docs/sessions/duplicates.md

 ---
 ##More useful tools for Duplicates

-Explain that the Wiki / CiviCRM book contains more detail on duplicate management.
+Explain that the CiviCRM book contains more detail on duplicate management.
 See the Deduping and Merging section.